 * The Montgomery Scholars program of Maryland's Montgomery College.
 This highly selective program, which is ten years old, has only 25 seats available and received a record 275 applications for Fall 2009, according to the Post.

 * The Rouse Scholars program at Maryland's Howard Community College.
-The program is in its eighteenth year and includes study abroad opportunities.
+The program is in its eighteenth year and includes study-abroad opportunities.

-* The Marizopa Community College Honors Program in Tempe, Arizona.
+* The Maricopa Community College Honors Program in Tempe, Arizona.
 This college builds its honors program each year around the annual study topic chosen by Phi Theta Kappa, the national honors society for two-year college students.
-The study topic for the 2009-2010 year is "The Paradox of Affluence: Choices, Challenges, and Consequences," and will serve as the organizing principal for the honors program throughout the academic year.
+The study topic for the 2009-2010 year is "The Paradox of Affluence: Choices, Challenges, and Consequences," and will serve as the organizing principle for the honors program throughout the academic year.

 Why High-Achieving High School Students Choose the Two-Year College Route

 * Potential to transfer to prestigious four-year universities.
 Prestigious four-year universities are increasingly eager to accept high-achieving transfer students from two-year colleges.
 For example, the Washington Post reports that Howard Community College has a formal transfer agreement with Dickinson College, a competitive liberal arts school in Carlisle, Pennsylvania.
-Even if it does not include a formal transfer agreement, an honors program can greatly help a student's chances of transferring to a selective four-year college or universities.
-The website for the honors program for the North Shore Community College of Massachussetts reports that graduates of its program have transferred to Smiths, Tufts, Wellesley, Boston University, and the University of Massachusetts.
+Even if it does not include a formal transfer agreement, an honors program can greatly help a student's chances of transferring to a selective four-year college or university.
+The website for the honors program for the North Shore Community College of Massachusetts reports that graduates of its program have transferred to Smiths, Tufts, Wellesley, Boston University, and the University of Massachusetts.

 * Value.
 Those who seek out the intellectual challenges of honors programs at two-year colleges often find an unbeatable educational value.
-According to the Washington Post, students who enroll in honors programs at two-year colleges can complete half of their undergraduate education requirements for about $8,000, which is much more affordable than both public and private four-year institutions.
+According to the Washington Post, students who enroll in honors programs at two-year colleges can complete half their undergraduate education requirements for about $8,000, which is much more affordable than public and private four-year institutions.